Troubleshooting Guide

 Solution 1 (Use CPU):

 If it now turns out, the playout runs fine in CPU mode, you need to further check, what causes the GPU to fail.
+A driver update may be needed.

 Solution 2 (Check other GPUs):